 The part where these quizzes affect the business is by including a call-to-action (CTA) with the results and the follow-up emails.
 It’s best if these CTAs are personalized to the user’s results.
 These personalized CTAs and emails are going to create far more participation than if they weren’t personalized.

 It’s also important to have the “opt in” option at the end of the quiz.
 Presenting it too early might turn people off.

 How Do You Promote the Quizzes?

 There are two big areas for promoting your quizzes.
 First, there’s your website, as that’s the majority of your traffic is going to be.
-You can create an announcement bar at the top of the page or a timed pop-up, both of which are very effective, according to Chris.
+You can create an announcement bar at the top of the page or a timed pop-up, both of which are very effective, according to Josh.

 The second place is Facebook, where you can create ads.
-The ads tend to be effective, particularly for their cost, which Chris finds to be around 22 cents per lead.
+The ads tend to be effective, particularly for their cost, which Josh finds to be around 22 cents per lead.
 It also helps that people are able to easily share their results.

 What Are the Most Common Mistakes in Making Quizzes?